Mommie Beerest: Plot

-Dedication
+Production

 This episode was dedicated to Johnny Carson, who died a week before this episode aired.
 Carson also guest-starred as himself on the season-four finale "Krusty Gets Kancelled".

+Reception

+Viewing figures

+The episode earned a 3.6 rating and was watched by 9.97 million viewers, which was the 42nd most-watched show that week.

+Critical response

+Colin Jacobson of DVD Movie Guide wrote that he had seen role reversal episodes previously.
+He said, "[n]othing terrific develops, but there's a decent level of entertainment."

+On Four Finger Discount, Guy Davis and Brendan Dando liked the episode but thought viewers needed throw "logic out the window" to not deal with the consequences of the episode.

-Reception and awards
+Awards and nominations

-The episode won writer Michael Price the 2006 Writers' Guild of America Award for writing in animation, marking the third year in a row that an episode of The Simpsons won the award.
+The episode won writer Michael Price the Writers Guild of America Award for Television: Animation at the 58th Writers Guild of America Awards, marking the third year in a row that an episode of The Simpsons won the award.